-- Admission to, and retention in, the Teacher Education Program. - > Application materials turned in are complete. - > Satisfactory progress on clinical experience evaluations. - > Satisfactory progress evaluation by the Waldorf Education Department. - ➤ Certificates of completion of the state approved Mandatory Reporting Trainings. - ➤ Following items uploaded to Blackboard: - o Resume. - o Educational Autobiography. - o Philosophy of Education Statement. - o 2-3 Lesson Plans. - Other exceptional work. - ➤ Making satisfactory progress towards completing the required community service hours. - > Physical and mental health, and character and interpersonal relationship skills deemed acceptable for student teaching. - ➤ Maintaining a 2.50 cumulative GPA in all education and endorsement courses. - > Received a grade of B- or higher in all methods courses and a grade of C- or higher in all other education and endorsement courses. - ➤ Completion of methods courses and a majority (3/4) of the endorsement area with no D's, F's, or incomplete grades for those courses.
+- + Admission to, and retention in, the Teacher Education Program. - → Application materials turned in are complete. - → Satisfactory progress on clinical experience evaluations. - ♦ Satisfactory progress evaluation by the Waldorf Education Department. - ◆ Certificate of completion of the state approved DS 169 Child Abuse Mandatory Reporter training. - + Following items uploaded to the Student Teaching Applications course in Blackboard: - o Resume. - o Educational Autobiography. - o Philosophy of Education Statement.

+- o 2-3 Lesson Plans. - o Other exceptional work. - ★ Making satisfactory progress towards completing the required community service hours. - + Physical and mental health, and character and interpersonal relationship skills deemed acceptable for student teaching. - ★ Maintaining a 2.50 cumulative GPA in all education and endorsement courses. - → Received a grade of B- or higher in all methods courses and a grade of C- or higher in all other education and endorsement courses. - → Completion of methods courses and a majority (3/4) of the endorsement area with no D's, F's, or incomplete grades for those courses.